Here WeGo: Asha/S40

-Nokia Maps for Series 40 was launched in 2011 for some new Nokia Asha devices in som emarkets.
+Nokia Maps for Series 40 was launched in 2011 for some new Nokia Asha devices in some markets.
 It was limited compared to other platforms.
 The maps were streamed online into the device or pre-downloaded with Nokia Suite.
 In some markets, the phones were sold with an SD card preloaded with local maps.
 The system did not support turn-by-turn navigation.
 Asha series phones did not have GPS receivers; positioning was done by Cell ID of the cellular network or by using the Wi-Fi positioning system.

 Windows Phone/Windows 10 Mobile

 Here Maps was previously offered for Windows Phone and Windows 10 Mobile until March 2016.
 The maps themselves have continued to be updated (at least on Windows Phone 8.1) until at least 2021.

 Other platforms

 Here was formerly also the default map software on Ubuntu Touch and Sailfish OS.
 It was also released for Firefox OS.